Xinyu-Wang99/at-risk-students-case-study/README.md

 - Identify at-risk students as early as possible using predictive models.
 - Prioritize students with previous academic failures for early intervention.
-- Work with teachers and parents to understand individual learning challenges.
+- Work with teachers and parents to better understand individual learning challenges.
 - Provide targeted support, such as tutoring, counseling, or personalized learning plans, before academic performance declines further.

 ---